 Whether it’s constructing intricate structures or rebuilding them all over again in order to try out an alternate solution, your son or daughter will be tackling challenges and solving problems just like a real engineer!
 Our interactive courses are a great way for your aspiring inventor to get to grips with science, engineering and architectural concepts while activating his or her creativity and imagination in the process.
 Parents can join in on the fun too: we send out regular email communication to keep you in the loop every week.
 In addition, we’ll provide a sneak peek of the next week’s project so the whole family can get excited for the next fun project!

-Our Engineering courses in the Tri-Cities region feature:
+Sylvan’s Engineering programs in the Tri-Cities region provide: